hauke96/tiny-gis-viewer/README.md

 Things that will not be implemented:

 * Editing or creating data
-* User-management, admin-interface or any kind of configuration within the browser
+* User-management, admin-interface or persisting the configuration on the server
 * Anything that would require a proper backend server